 A. We are the most flexible of the programs.
 You can choose all your other subjects from within MIT's "mainstream" curriculum.
-All Terrascope students must only enroll in Mission 2018 (12.000) during the fall.
-In the spring you have the option in enrolling in 1.016 or Terrascope Radio but neither is required.
+The only requirement is to enroll in the fall subject Mission 2019 (12.000) during the fall.
+In the spring you have the option of enrolling in either 1.016 and/or Terrascope Radio, but neither is required.
 Your credit limit is 57 units for the fall semester, as opposed to 54 units in most other freshman programs.

-A. Yes, Mission 2018 is a stand-alone class that can be taken by any first year student.
-Enrolling in Mission 2016 in fall does not commit you to enrollment in Terrascope spring subjects.
+A. Yes, Mission 2019 is a stand-alone class that can be taken by any first year student.
+By taking the subject, you are “in the program,” but enrolling in Mission 2019 in fall does not commit you to enrollment in Terrascope spring subjects.

 require me to major in either Civil and Environmental Engineering (Course

 and Planetary Sciences (Course 12)?

 A. No. Terrascope was designed to demonstrate that the Earth system provides

 a valuable context for the study and application of basic concepts in science

 and engineering.
 Developing a systems-oriented approach to learning in